 Students on LOA who do not participate in U-SHIP at the time the leave is processed do not have access to the Student Health Service (SHS) and Student Counseling Service (SCS).

 For more information on health insurance and a leave of absence see the Student Manual.

 A student placed on a leave of absence will not be permitted to resume his or her studies until the Dean of Students makes a fact-specific assessment of the circumstances and concludes that the circumstances that brought about the leave no longer exists or the situation can be eliminated by reasonable modification or accommodation.
 See Returning to the College from a Leave or Withdrawal.

 Note: Students cannot resume studies in the College if they have received a bachelor’s or an advanced degree elsewhere.

 A student placed on an involuntary leave of absence may request, within fifteen days of the date of the decision, a review of the decision according to the policy presented in the Student Manual.
 The student must submit the request for a review of the decision and any supporting materials in writing.

-If the involuntary leave results in a student exceeding the maximum eight quarters of cumulative leave from the College, unless otherwise provided for in this policy (see Voluntary Leave of Absence), the student will need to petition the Faculty Committee on the Resumption of Studies through the Office of the Dean of Students in the College.
+If the involuntary leave results in a student exceeding the maximum eight quarters of cumulative leave from the College, unless otherwise provided for in this policy (see Voluntary Leave of Absence), the student will need to petition the Committee on the Resumption of Studies through the Office of the Dean of Students in the College.
 The College is not obliged to approve a student’s return.